Miloš Milojević (lawyer): Deževa–Ibar Corps

+The Corps reportedly gave the Army supply train 300 horses, the cavalry and starešine 150 horses, around 60 horses for the artillery.
+They liberated 205 Serb villages, two Turk villages, and one small town, set up three bases, organized 10 main battles.

+In 1881, Czech-born compositor Vićentije Petrik composed the March for Miloš S. Milojević; the illustration made by Miroslav Jorgović on the front page depicts commander of Deževa-Ibar corps Miloš Milojević and his commanders archimandrite Sava Dečanac of the Podbukovica corps, Kosta Šumenković of the Jeleč corps, Milojko Veselinović of the Kopaonik corps, Jovan Bidić of the Podgor–Deževa corps, Atanasije Jungić of the Poibarje corps, Despot Badžović of the Borjan corps, Sima S. Milojević of the Brda battery, chief of staff Aleksa M. Cvetković, Todor Stanković of the Koviljača camps, commander-adjutant Radoje Krasić, commander-adjutant Jovan Tasunović and cheta-leader Sima Damjanović.
+The lithograph was most likely done after a photograph dated 22 July 1876 in Dobrič.

 Historiography

 In 1887 his approach to historiography was challenged and debated by Ilarion Ruvarac and Ljubomir Kovačević and eventually proved erroneous through critical methods, though his opus is not completely abandoned.
 He travelled to the Kosovo and Metohija region from 1871 to 1877 and left three volumes of data and maps which testify that Serbs were the majority and Albanians the minority population.
 His demographic-statistical structure matched an independent census taken by the Austrian authorities at about the same time.